You can view and manage your user account information and settings from your profile and settings pages.

 Weak passwords won't be accepted.
 A password is considered weak if it's a commonly used password such as password1 or includes repetitive or sequential characters—for example, aaaabbbb or 1234abcd.

-- Close the message to return to your profile page.
+- Close the message to return to your settings page.

-If you have an enterprise login, check with your enterprise administrator for details on changing your password.
+If you have an organization-specific login, check with your login system administrator for details on changing your password.

 Multifactor authentication provides an extra level of security by requiring a verification code in addition to a user name and password when you sign in.
-If your organization is configured for multifactor authentication and you have an ArcGIS account, you can enable multifactor authentication through your profile.
-You cannot enable multifactor authentication for enterprise logins, ArcGIS organizational accounts created with social logins, or ArcGIS public accounts.
+If your organization is configured for multifactor authentication and you have an ArcGIS account, you can enable multifactor authentication through your settings page.
+You cannot enable multifactor authentication for organization-specific logins, ArcGIS organizational accounts created with social logins, or ArcGIS public accounts.

-To enable multifactor authentication, you must have one of the ArcGIS Online-supported authentication apps installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).
+To enable multifactor authentication, you must have an ArcGIS Online-supported authentication app installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).

 - If necessary, install a supported authentication app on your mobile device.
 Click Next.